Project-DA-FANH/dafanh_website/content/blog/2024-03-13-career-panel24/index.en.md

 ---
-banner: img/blog/2024_Career_Panel.jpg
+banner: img/blog/CP24.png
 title: Data Driven Career Panel
 author: Robin Donatello
-date: '2024-03-13'
+date: '2024-02-28'
 categories: [career panel]
 tags: []
 ---

 # Spring 2024 Career Panel

 Interested in careers in data?
-Well then do not miss this year's Data Driven Career Panel happening in March!
+Well then do not miss this year's Data Driven Career Panel happening on March 13th!

 In collaboration with the San Bernardino and Chico State Career Centers, Project DA-FANH is virtually bringing four amazing professionals in the data science field to talk with students about their careers.